slashtechno/slashtechno.github.io/content/about.md

 ---
 ### I am slashtechno.
 I am a programmer.
 I started programming at a young age, and when I created my Github account, my interest in programming skyrocketed.
 Currently, many of my programs aim to increase quality of life by simplifying tasks.
-Above all else, I enjoy tinkering with software (and sometimes hardware).
+Above all else, I enjoy tinkering with software (and sometimes hardware.)
 Whether it be Linux, Windows, networking, or something else entirely, the possibilites of what can be done with computers are endless.

 **Don't be evil.**